All Episodes

 How stupid do you think we are?

-You mean to tell me, Linda Douglas, that if Obama were really distressed about what Clark said, which he's trying to make everybody believe that he is, the drive-by's are already running cover for this operation, claiming that he's already rebuked Clark when he hasn't.
+You mean to tell me, Linda Douglas, that if Obama were really distressed about what Clark said, which he's trying to make everybody believe that he is, the drive-bys are already running cover for this operation, claiming that he's already rebuked Clark when he hasn't.

-You gotta you gotta dial it back.
+You got to dial it back.

-That Clark would say, screw you, Obama, I'm gonna go out there and say what I want to say.
+I'm going to go out there and say what I want to say.

 No, you can't, General, because you say that stuff, you're hurting me.